userclouds/helm-charts/charts/userclouds-on-prem/README.md

 }
 ```

-Configure the IAM role to use [AWS IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for the cluster.
+Configure the IAM role to use [AWS IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for the cluster. note that the trust policy for the IAM role needs to reference both the namespace and service account in the k8s cluster.
+the service account name can be configured via the helm values file under `serviceAccount.name` (defaults to `userclouds-onprem`) and the namespace is the namespace created in the first step.
 Make note of the IAM role ARN.

 * [AWS ALB Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) - This will create & manage AWS ALB for the console and webapp based on ingress objects.